KHP-Informatics/ngseasy/README.md

 NGSeasy (beta)
 ===================

-### NGSeasy is under heavy re-dev, some things may be broken - bear with us please
+### NGSeasy is under heavy re-dev, many things may be broken - bear with us please (come back next week)

 ****************
 ## [A [Dockerized](https://www.docker.com/) NGS pipeline and tool-box]